Scurbs/DocuScan/README.md

    git clone https://github.com/Scurbs/DocuScan.git

 2. Install dependencies:
+   For good practice it is recommended to use a virtual environment
    ```
    pip install -r requirements.txt
    ```
-3. Install Tesseract for Windows:
+4. Install Tesseract for Windows:

    Download **[Tesseract](https://github.com/UB-Mannheim/tesseract)** from UB-Mannheim for Windows Place the folder "Tesseract" into the same folder where main.py is.

-3. Edit main.spec:
+3. Edit DocuScan.spec:
-   If you want to use the debug mode, then you have to set the flag on true for console
+   If you want to use the debug mode fully, then you have to set the flag on true for console

 5. Run the main.spec file for building the .exe
    ```
-   pyinstaller main.spec
+   pyinstaller DocuScan.spec
    ```
 6. Place the .exe in the same folder where main.py is.
    You can now use the program !